comradevijay/Hanumadakshita/Readme.md

 npm run dev
 ```

-The frontend application will run on the local development URL provided by Vite.
+The Vite development server will provide the local URL in the terminal.

 ---

-## ⚙️ Backend Setup
+# ⚙️ Backend Setup

-Open a new terminal and navigate to the server directory:
+Open another terminal and navigate to the server:

 ```bash
 cd server